Souravgoswami/big_pie/README.md

 + Install GMP on Arch Linux:

-Ruby on Arch Linux provides ruby.h header file, so all you need is the GMP library:
+Ruby on Arch Linux provides ruby.h header file, so all you need is the GMP library, make, and GCC:
 ```
-# pacman -S gmp
+# pacman -S gmp make gcc
 ```

 + On Debian / Ubuntu / LinuxMint:

 ```
-# apt install libgmp-dev ruby-dev
+# apt install libgmp-dev ruby-dev make gcc
 ```

 Once done, you can follow the installation steps.